S-Ebadi/Linux-DevOps25/Bash_Guide/Chapter3/chapter3_assigned_excercises.md

 thirteen 13 Happy Birthday
 ```

-**Why it Matters:** Understanding how to declare and print variables is the foundation of Bash scripting and configuration.
+**Why it Matters:** Understanding how to declare and print variables is the basics of Bash scripting and configuration.

 ### 2 – Display Variable Values